TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 When one uses :meth:`Connection.recv <Connection.recv>`, the
 data received is automatically unpickled.
-Unfortunately unpickling data from an untrusted source is a security risk.
+Unfortunately unpickling data kutoka an untrusted source is a security risk.
 Therefore :class:`Listener` and :func:`Client` use the :mod:`hmac` module to provide digest authentication.